The Kensington Diary

 Purple Dragon Play has an international network hosting clubs from Hong Kong to Los Angeles, with London branches based in Chelsea and Putney.
 It offers a space where both children and adults can hang out, designed with children and adults in mind and underpinned by a culture of fun, happiness, community, respect and enrichment.
 The club is just lush with sleek, sophisticated and tasteful decor.

-The Chelsea club offers access to a pool; play areas and dress up zones,;and a wide range of classes including cooking, ballet, sensory play and music.
-The club has multiple rooms each with its own play buddy, which is a qualified staff member to lead the activity in each room.
-There's a music room where Alexander loved playing different instruments from drums to the guitar, a creative room for budding artists, and soft play area with ball pit.
+The Chelsea club offers access to a pool; play areas and dress up zones and a wide range of classes including cooking, ballet, sensory play and music.
+The club has multiple rooms each equiped with its own play buddy, which is a qualified staff member to lead the activity in each room.
+There's a music room where our son loved playing different instruments from drums to the guitar, a creative room for budding artists, and soft play area with ball pit.
 Whilst the club offers such a wide array of activities, my personal recommendation is that it suits ages 3-6 years of age best.

 But the club is perfect for adults too, with a golf simulator, a library, and a wonderful restaurant to catch up with friends over lunch.
 Of course, you are also welcome to join in the fun with your little ones at their classes.

 Purple Dragon has different levels of membership to suit your lifestyle including the the premier, early birds, night birds, or the out of towners.
-The prices from range upto £6000 per annum dependant on the type of membership you get and how much time you wish to spend at the club each month.
+The prices from range upto £6000 per annum dependant on the type of membership you choose and how much time you wish to spend at the club each month.
 Pricing decreases for week days only and increases if you want weekends and afternoons/early evenings.
 It is the priciest option reviewed but certainly also has the most facilities, which is why I believe it's worth it with the range on offer for both children and parents.